t8ortot/sheets-discogs-tracker/README.md

 Why doesn't my collection import automatically?
 - Either your collection in Discogs is set to private, your collection is empty, all items in your collection have already been added, or you have input an invalid username.

+Why do some of my items have the Discogs Lowest set to $0.00?
+- This happens when nothing is listed, therefore there is nothing to show.
+This can also happen if you manually entered an invalid Discogs ID.

 # Feature Request List